In this Training article, we take an in depth look at the concept of 80/20 training.

 - Monday – 60 mins easy;

-- Thursday – 60 mins, consisting of 45 mins easy, with 15 mins hard to finish;
+- Thursday – 60 mins, consisting of 45 mins easy, with 15 mins speeding up to finish;

 - Friday – Rest day;

-- Saturday – 2 hours, to be run at an easy pace, but including 6x long intervals of 5 mins hard, spaced evenly throughout the run;
+- Saturday – 2 hours, to be run at an easy pace, but including 6x long intervals of 5 mins at a moderate pace, spaced evenly throughout the run;

 - Sunday – Rest day.